-Our operations to date have been limited to research, financing and staffing our company, developing our technology and developing our lead product candidate, IkT-148009, and other product candidates and commencing our Phase I and Phase II clinical trials for IkT-148009.
+Our operations to date have been limited to research, financing and staffing our company, developing our technology and developing our lead product candidate, Risvodetinib (IkT-148009), and other product candidates and commencing our Phase I and Phase II clinical trials for Risvodetinib (IkT-148009).
 Our company has completed observational trials measuring biological parameters for specific indications in human patients from human fluids, but we have never completed a clinical development program for a new interventional drug, and we have not commercialized product candidates.
-Our product development strategy has included attempts to create molecules through RAMPTM that have predictable human safety margins for the target patient population, but we have never proved that our product candidates have this safety margin in clinical studies.
-Except for the commencement of our Phase I, Ib and IIa clinical trial for IkT-148009 for PD and our bioequivalence study of IkT-001Pro, none of our product candidates have advanced into late-stage development or a pivotal clinical trial and it may be years before any such trial is initiated, if at all.
+Our product development strategy has included attempts to create molecules through RAMPTM that have predictable human safety margins for the target patient population, but we have never proved that our product candidates have this safety margin in clinical studies all the way through drug approval.
+We have not conducted pivotal clinical studies for any novel drug candidate and it may be years before any such trials is initiated, if at all.
 We cannot be certain that planned clinical trials will begin or be completed on time, if at all, that our planned development programs would be acceptable to the FDA or other regulatory authorities, or that, if approval is obtained, such product candidates can be successfully commercialized.
 Clinical trials and commercializing our product candidates will require significant additional financial and management resources, and reliance on third party clinical investigators, contract research organizations or CROs, consultants or collaborators.
-Relying on third party clinical investigators, CROs or collaborators may result in delays that are outside of our control.
-If our clinical development program, clinical trials or commercialization of our product candidates were to fail, it would have a material adverse effect on our business, prospects, financial condition and results of operations.
+Relying on third party clinical trials or commercialization of our product candidates were to fail, it would have a material adverse effect on our business, prospects, financial condition and results of operations.